Smart-Contracts-Verification/A-Verification-Approach-for-Composite-Smart-Contracts-Security-using-FSM/README.md

 2. **User-Defined Properties**: In the second type, and to enhance the efficiency of the first type of verification, we provide specific properties to be verified.
 These properties consist of user-defined security properties based on the context of the smart contract, written in CTL.

-Finally, we use the nuXmv symbolic model checker to verify the model against all properties.
+3. **Verification Stage**: Finally, we use the **nuXmv symbolic model checker** to verify the model against all properties.
 This approach is validated using a different set of Solidity smart contracts.

 __**Note**:__ You can try the SOL-To-BIP with our user-friendly interface on the website version: [www.verifysolidity.com](http://www.verifysolidity.com).